Fredericcelerse/ToxiPredict/README.md

 **1.4**  The hyperparameters are then optimized employing a Bayesian Optimization (BO, https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html)
 **1.5**  The model is finally saved into an  external file named [my_new_random_forest_model.py](my_new_random_forest_model.py)

+### Generate new random molecules based on already existed organic molecules

+Once the model is saved, we used the already existed SMILES stored in [SMILES_and_toxicity.csv](SMILES_and_toxicity.csv) to create a new set of organic molecules to test our model.
+To do that, we used the BRICS approach implemented in RDKit to fragmentate the SMILES and stored them in a new external file.
+We then recombined them randomly to create a new set of random molecules.
+For more details, see the directory [Generate_new_smiles](Generate_new_smiles)